 David O. Selznick had originally intended this property as his artistic follow-up to Gone with the Wind (1939).
 He envisioned a lavish production with no expense spared, and ultimately he got his wish.
 Constant production delays, many caused by Selznick's meddling and the hiring and firing of as many as seven directors (including Selznick himself), as well as an extended editing period to cut the film from its original 26-hour running time, caused the budget to balloon to a then-horrifying sum of $6 million, plus an additional $2 million in marketing costs.
 Though the film eventually did turn a profit, it effectively marked the end of Selznick's career.
 However, he went on to produce prestige films such as The Paradine Case (1947), Portrait of Jennie (1948), The Third Man (1949) and A Farewell to Arms (1957).

 The "purity" medal that Walter Huston gives to Jennifer Jones is an Egyptian Magic Coin token, a form of the "Good Luck" token.
-These were produced starting around 1905 as one appears in a Sear's catalog then.
+These were produced starting around 1905, as one appears in a Sears & Roebuck catalog then.
 Many more were produced in the 1920s, after the discovery of King Tut's tomb made news all over the world.
-One side has an Egyptian Pharoah and the other side has an Egyptian Sphinx and Pyramids.
+One side has an Egyptian pharaoh and the other side has an Egyptian sphinx and pyramids.
 They are usually around 32mm in diameter and made of brass.
 Some are plated with silver or white metal.